bikegeek/GettingAndCleaningData/README.md

 Set your working directory to the UCI HAR Dataset directory.
 Depending on your operating system: /home/someuser/analysis/UCI Har Dataset

+Be sure to have reshape2 package installed, as this library is used by the script.

 In RStudio, source the run_analysis.R script.

 Invoke the script: run_analysis()